freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 184.1

-Let's just pretend we read that.
-It looks a little messy in here again.
-Clear the terminal.
+Pretend you read all that.
+It looks a little messy in here again so why don't you clear the terminal.

 #### HINTS